 1) GIVE A NICE CARD OR GIFT WITH A CHECK (or cash) ENCLOSED.

-For gift-giving at our location, this is simply the easiest option.
+For gift-giving at our location at least, this is currently the easiest option.
 Let the recipient pay with check (or cash) for their appointment in your stead.
 Be sure to communicate with a therapist or business place first.
 Write check(s) for the dollar value of the desired service(s), plus any gratuity you wish to include.
 Recipients then call to make an appointment (we recommend scheduling right away), and offer the check you've given them when they arrive for their appointment.
 (NOTE: Some locations have additional requirements for accepting check payment, especially if checks are from out of town.
 Also, you may be required to make a check payable to an individual therapist instead of the business place, so be sure to ask about specifics beforehand.)
 In the event the gift is never used, your check simply becomes null and void, and if scheduling is delayed, you can kindly remind them to use their gift when you need to.
+We have provided a Gift Voucher (see our Gift Giving & Special Offers page) for your convenience in gift giving.
+Simply print the voucher out (double sided, as per the instructions), complete the voucher as required, and give the gift to the recipient.
+Easy as 1-2-3!

 2) CHAUFFER...
 AND PAY.